meejah/txtorcon/docs/guide.rst

-It's also possible to launch your own Tor instance. txtorcon keeps a "global" tor available for use by e.g. the ``.global_tor`` endpoint factory functions (like :meth:`txtorcon.TCPHiddenSeviceEndpoint.global_tor`).
-You can access it via :meth:`txtorcon.get_global_tor`.
+It's also possible to launch your own Tor instance. txtorcon keeps a "global" tor available for use by e.g. the ``.global_tor`` endpoint factory functions (like :func:`txtorcon.TCPHiddenServiceEndpoint.global_tor`).
+You can access it via :func:`txtorcon.get_global_tor`.
 There is exactly zero or one of these *per Python process* that uses ``txtorcon``.

 To explicitly launch your own Tor instance, use